 The first phase of renovations are complete as we transform the historic Howard & Stofft Stationery building into a modern collaborative learning center!
 We are excited to expand our downtown campus and add significant additional space for innovative teaching and learning.

 On March 1 we opened the doors and celebrated the new center with the community.
-Since Monday, March 5, the building has been a hubbub of activity, hosting the drama classes, robotics club, career day, parent/family nights, lunch recreation, the high school’s weekly whole school meeting, numerous professional development workshops, and a reading by Tucson’s poet laureate.
+Since then, the building has been a hubbub of activity, hosting the drama classes, robotics club, career day, family nights, lunch recreation, the whole school meetings, professional development workshops, and special events like a reading by Tucson’s poet laureate and the 8th grade graduations.

 - Large commons space for performances and presentations